 The Minor Home Rehabilitation program assists eligible Johnson County homeowners with home repairs and provides limited accessibility modifications for eligible persons with a disability.

 The program addresses repairs that, if left unattended, would have a direct impact on the health and safety of, or accessibility for, the homeowner.
-Repair work focuses on mechanical systems in the home, and devices or modifications, to make the home accessible.

-The Community Development Block Grant program provides annual grants on a formula basis to states, cities, and counties.
+The Community Development Block Grant program provides annual grants on a formula basis to states, cities and counties.
 The funding aims to provide decent housing and a suitable living environment, and expand economic opportunities, principally for low- and moderate-income persons.

 Interested in applying for the Community Development Block Grant?
 Non-profit 501c3 and cities within Johnson County, see the Application Handbook for more information.

 The Emergency Solutions Grants program assists people to quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness.
-The program previously focused on shelters and now focuses on housing solutions.

 Interested in applying for the Emergency Solutions Grant?
 See the Quick Reference Guide for more information.

 The federally funded Emergency Water Assistance Program, facilitated through the Kansas Department for Children and Families, will provide a one-time financial benefit to qualifying Kansas households.
+This benefit helps restore or prevent disconnection of water by paying past due or disconnected drinking water or wastewater bills.

 Interested in applying for the Emergency Water Assistance Program?
 Learn more about this program and see if your household qualifies.